panadoll0810/SL50188_TASK_2/part_2/discussion_part_2.md

 By viewing the mapping bam file in the IGV, there are big gaps, i.e, more than 1K bases length, of mapping can be observed (Figure 4).
-These gaps cannot be deteted by the variant caller, and other tools, such as bedtools.
+These gaps cannot be deteted by the variant caller, so other tools need to be used, such as bedtools.
 ![figure 4](image/IGV_gap.png)
 Figure 4.
 Example of gaps found in IGV.